earthlab/earthlab.github.io/_posts/courses/intermediate-earth-data-science-textbook/05-multi-spectral-remote-sensing-python/landsat/2020-03-02-landsat-multispectral-01-about-landsat.md

 ---
 layout: single
 title: "Work with Landsat Remote Sensing Data in Python"
 excerpt: "Landsat 8 data are downloaded in tif file format.
-Learn how to open and manipulate Landsat data in Python.
-Also learn how to create RGB and color infrafed Landsat image composites."
+Learn how to open and manipulate Landsat 8 data in Python.
+Also learn how to create RGB and color infrared Landsat image composites."
 authors: ['Leah Wasser']
 dateCreated: 2018-04-14
-modified: 2020-03-02
+modified: 2020-03-03
 category: [courses]
 class-lesson: ['multispectral-remote-sensing-data-python-landsat']
 permalink: /courses/use-data-open-source-python/multispectral-remote-sensing/landsat-in-Python/